The Natural Edge Project

-The Natural Edge Project (TNEP) was an independent not-for-profit think-tank for sustainability based in Australia.
+The Natural Edge Project (TNEP) was an not-for-profit think-tank.

 Description

 The Natural Edge Project (TNEP) was located in a number of Australian cities.
 Members were hosted and mentored by several universities, including Griffith, Adelaide, QUT, and Curtin, in collaboration with the Institution of Engineers Australia.

-TNEP contributed to leading research, case studies, tools, policies and strategies for achieving sustainable development across government and business.
-The non-profit TNEP receives mentoring and support from selected experts and leading organisations in Australia and internationally.
-It delivered short courses, workshops, and conference presentations to build industry experience and relationships.

 The patron of TNEP in 2005 was Sir Ninian Stephen, former Governor General of Australia.